REGULAR MEETING OF THE ZONING BOARD OF APPEALS OF THE CITY OF NOVI CIVIC CENTER - 45175 TEN MILE RD.

 Raymond Ott: The reason that I am considering expanding my garage is because of limited storage space in both my home and my garage.
 My home was built in 1943, roughly; it is on a crawl space so I do not have any storage below.
 I do have limited storage in the attic because of the roof line and because there is a ceiling fan; so there is a small storage in the attic.
 I do have a closet in each of the 3 bedrooms and I do have a closet in one bathroom and then a closet on the main floor.
 None of them are walk in closets, they are roughly between 3 feet to 7 feet closets.

+Raymond Ott: My existing garage is a 2 car garage, with no space for storage.
+When you pull the car in, you are right up against the back.
+So, I can have no storage up against the back wall and I have limited storage on the sides depending upon how the car door opens.
+The rafters of the garage are 2 feet apart and because of how the rafters are shaped you can only slide items in every 2 feet.
 Raymond Ott: What I have been doing is that I have been parking only one car in the garage and using the rest for storage.
 I have been putting some of my items that you normally put in the garage in my house and I have been taking my house items and storing them at friends or relatives homes.
 What I am trying to do is to avoid storing stuff on the property, on the side of the house or in my yard, etc.

 Raymond Ott: This leads to the point that what I am trying to do is to maintain some of the property values, at least from my standpoint.
 When I look at a neighborhood and the appearance of the home and how the yards are kept all factor into the property values.
 Neighborhoods that have nicer homes and well kept yards certainly their property values are higher.
 Many of the older homes in the lakes area and mine included, have very limited storage space and you see a lot of stuff just stored out in the yard and on the sides of the home and to me it is kind of unsightly and it is not very fair to the neighbors.
-I am one of those and I don’t want to be, so what I would like to do is to have a clean yard and to be able to park 2 cars into the garage and to be able to bring stuff home from other peoples homes that are storing my stuff.
+I am one of those and I dont want to be, so what I would like to do is to have a clean yard and to be able to park 2 cars into the garage and to be able to bring stuff home from other peoples homes that are storing my stuff.

 Chairman Antosiak indicated there was a total of 28 Notices sent to adjacent property owners.
 There was a total of 4 written responses received, all voicing approval.
 Copies in file.